dinaabdulrasoul/Alien-Invasion-Game/README.md

 ## Overview
-This game was developed as a project for practicing Python programming skills using the *Pygame* library.
-This project was done under guidance from the book, *Python Crash Course* by *Eric Matthes*.
+This game was developed as a project for practicing Python programming skills using the *Pygame*.

 ## Game Description
 * The game has three main elements: aliens, ship & bullets.
 The game starts with aliens arranged in rows starting from the top of the screen and the ship centered at the bottom-center of the screen.